9_Rendering 3D Scenes

 Since the Scene

-is the root node of a scene graph, we can get every mesh in the scene with its descendant_list
+is the root node of a scene graph, we can get every mesh in the scene by using its descendant_list

 property.

-method on every visible mesh object and pass it the camera’s view matrix and projection matrix.
+on every visible mesh with the view matrix and projection matrix defined by the camera.

 Remember, each individual mesh handles the steps for rendering itself.
 These steps are:

-- Specify the shader program with a material object to be used for rendering.
+- Specify the shader program to use for rendering from a material object.

 - Set the model, view, and projection matrices.